 Talk to someone with entity and tax chops (like us!), and they’ll know about this third alternative.
 It involves setting up a C-Corporation to handle your active real estate business while receiving your profits as W-2 income.
 This way, you won’t be considered self-employed or a business owner since your ownership is not part of your individual 1040.

-There’s really no one-size-fits-all approach.
+There’s really no one-size-fits-all approach for flippers.
 Every investor has to pick what works best for their unique situation.
 Your choice will be based on whether you’re more concerned with funding your retirement, borrowing, or minimizing your taxes.